 Total operating lease expenses for the period ended March 31, 2019 was \$ 31,046, and was recorded in general and administrative expense on the consolidated statements of operations.
-On March 31, 2019, the Group had no future minimum payments under non-cancelable operating leases over one year.
+On March 31, 2019, the Group had no future minimum payments under non-cancelable operating leases.